-Van Gogh is a name every young child knows, and Starry Night is the title they remember!
-Uses this fun technique to create movement on your canvas.
+Van Gogh is the name every young child knows, and Starry Night is the title they remember!
+Uses this fun technique to create movement on your canvas!
+This project requires a little bit of glue and some oil pastels so be sure to plan enough time for the glue to try.

 Van Gogh Art Project Materials: